Our top tips

 Remember, how much you do depends on how much time you have available.
 Be realistic, make a timetable, and be flexible and ready to adapt your plans to accommodate change.

-We have a lot of online students and most of them agree that a significant challenge of studying online is maintaining motivation.
+We have a lot of online students and most of them agree that a significant challenge of studying alone is maintaining motivation.

-It is easy to become distracted or discouraged when working remotely and you'll need to find techniques which work for you.
+It is easy to become distracted or discouraged and you'll need to find techniques which work for you.

 Here are some useful tips to help you to stay focused and motivated for the journey ahead.